 The legislation in this collection has been reproduced as it was originally printed in the Government Gazette, with improved formatting and with minor typographical errors corrected.
 All amendments have been applied directly to the text and annotated.
 A scan of the original gazette of each piece of legislation (including amendments) is available for reference.

-This is a free download from LawLibrary and is presented in collaboration with the African Legal Information Institute, the Judicial Institute for Africa and the Laws.
-Africa Legislation Commons, a collection of African legislation that is digitised by Laws.
-Africa and made available for free.
+This is a free download from the Laws.Africa Legislation Commons, a collection of African legislation that is digitised by Laws.Africa and made available for free.